righthandpaw/xivap-fsd-server/README.md

 + Multiple clients can connect
 + Information about the air plane models are correctly exchanged
 + Positional information is correctly exchanged (currently over TCP)
++ Disconnect from server now works

 What does not work:
-- P2P handshaking is currently not working
+- P2P handshaking is currently <strike>not</strike> partially working
 - Administration is not implimented yet